haneeshahanee/QA_Assessment_Task_2/README.md

 ## My Solution

-I created a comprehensive test automation script that handles all the requirements, with special attention to reliable synchronization and proper error handling.
+I created a streamlined test automation script that handles all the requirements with clean, readable code focused on reliability and simplicity.

 ### How I Approached the Problem